BlogNewsResourcesWebinarsGlossary

 By uncovering all SaaS, including shadow SaaS and SaaS identity risks, Grip extends SSPM capabilities to deliver comprehensive SaaS security coverage.

-In today’s cloud-driven world, SaaS Security Posture Management (SSPM) platforms are a common solution for safeguarding specific SaaS applications and maintaining compliance.
-These tools are one piece of the puzzle, however, and they focus on detecting and resolving misconfigurations and enforcing policies in specific apps.
-By continuously monitoring an app, SSPMs can help prevent security breaches from misconfigurations or lax access controls.
+SaaS Security Posture Management (SSPM) platforms are a popular solution for safeguarding specific SaaS applications and maintaining compliance.
+However, these tools are one component of SaaS security, focusing on detecting and resolving misconfigurations and enforcing policies in specific apps.
+SSPMs can help prevent security breaches from misconfigurations or lax access controls by continuously monitoring an app.
 SSPMs, however, do nothing about the SaaS employees are adding daily, a problem SaaS identity risk management addresses.
-As SaaS adoption and behaviors change, SSPMs alone cannot provide the comprehensive coverage organizations need.
+As SaaS adoption and behaviors change, SSPMs built on a foundation of visibility and automation are the best to provide the comprehensive coverage organizations need.

 Before going deeper into the SaaS security discussion, it’s important to understand that SSPMs are functions of SaaS identity risk management (SIRM) and the SaaS lifecycle.
 SIRM is designed to address risks throughout the lifecycle of SaaS applications, ensuring visibility, security, and governance at every stage.